-2.1 The governance framework comprises the systems and processes, culture and values for the direction and control of the Authority and its activities through which it accounts and engages with the community.
-It enables the Authority to monitor the achievement of its strategic objectives and to consider whether those objectives have led to the delivery of appropriate, value for money services.

-- 2.2 The system of internal control is a significant part of the framework and is designed to manage risk to a reasonable level rather than to eliminate all risk of failure to achieve policies, aims and objectives; it can therefore only provide reasonable and not absolute assurance of effectiveness.
-The system of internal control is based on an ongoing process designed to identify and prioritise the risks to the achievement of the Authority's policies, aims and objectives, to evaluate the likelihood of those risks being realised and the impact should they be realised, and to manage them efficiently, effectively and economically. - 2.3 The system of governance has operated throughout the year ended 31 March 2012 and up to the date of the approval of the annual report and accounts.
-The Authority's Audit and Performance Management Committee has, in accordance with its terms of reference, monitored corporate governance throughout the year.
+- 2.1 The governance framework comprises the systems and processes, culture and values by which the Authority is directed and controlled and its activities through which it account to and engages with the community.
+It enables the Authority to monitor the achievement of its strategic objectives and to consider whether those objectives have led to the delivery of appropriate, value for money services. - 2.2 The system of internal control is a significant part of the framework and is designed to manage risk to a reasonable level.
+It cannot eliminate all risk of failure to achieve policies, aims and objectives and can therefore only provide reasonable and not absolute assurance of effectiveness.
+The system of internal control is based on an ongoing process designed to identify and prioritise the risks to the achievement of the Authority's policies, aims and objectives, to evaluate the likelihood and potential impact of those risks being realised and the impact should they be realised and to manage them efficiently, effectively and economically. - 2.3 The governance framework has been in place for the year ended 31 March 2013 and up to the date of the approval of the annual report and statement of accounts.